remipassmoilesel/abc-map/documentation/5_backlog.md

 ## Shared map: links to views

 Users should be able to create links that can change the current view of the map, in an animated way.

+## Publishing PWA in store

+Users should be able to download Abc-Map from F-Droid and Android Store, see: https://github.com/GoogleChromeLabs/bubblewrap